L’avancement professionnel dans le monde Canadien des affaires : un regard sur les minorités visibles ~ Conclusions d’un sondage (Rapport)Jun 15, 2007

 - A majority of respondents from all self-identified groups expressed commitment to their organization.

-- Visible minority respondents were less satisfied than white/Caucasian respondents with their careers.
+- Visible minority respondents were less satisfied than White respondents with their careers.

 - Individuals with foreign educational credentials were more likely than respondents without foreign educational credentials to feel their education and training were underutilized in their current job.